 A prostate-specific antigen (PSA) test measures the level of PSA in a man’s blood.
-PSA is a protein produced by the cells of the prostate, a small gland just below a man’s bladder.
-PSA circulates through the entire body at low levels at all times.
+PSA is a protein produced by the cells of your prostate, a small gland just underneath your bladder.
+PSA circulates through your entire body at low levels at all times.

-PSA tests remain controversial because doctors and experts aren’t sure if the benefits of early detection outweigh the risks of misdiagnosis.
+PSA tests are controversial because doctors and experts aren’t sure if the benefits of early detection outweigh the risks of misdiagnosis.
 It’s also not clear if the screening test actually saves lives.
-Because the test is very sensitive and can detect increased PSA numbers at low concentrations, it may detect cancer that is so small it would never become life-threatening.
+Because the test is very sensitive and can detect increased PSA numbers at low concentrations, it may detect cancer that’s so small it would never become life-threatening.
 Just the same, most primary care physicians and urologists do choose to order the PSA as a screening test in men over the age of 50.

-This is called an overdiagnosis—and more men may face complications and risks of side effects from the treatment of a growth than they would if the cancer had been left undiagnosed.
-It’s doubtful those small cancers would ever cause major symptoms and complications, because prostate cancer, in most—but not all—cases, is a very slow-growing cancer.
+This is called overdiagnosis.
+More men may face complications and risks of side effects from the treatment of a small growth than they would if their cancer was left undiagnosed.
+It’s doubtful those small cancers would ever cause major symptoms and complications because prostate cancer, in most but not all cases is a very slow-growing cancer.

 A sample of your blood will be sent to a laboratory for further examination.
-To withdraw blood from an artery or vein, a nurse or healthcare provider will insert a needle—most often in your elbow.
-You may feel a sharp, piercing pain or slight sting as the needle is inserted into the vein.
+To withdraw blood from an artery or vein, a healthcare provider will usually insert a needle into the inside of your elbow.
+You may feel a sharp, piercing pain or slight sting as the needle is inserted into your vein.

-Once the nurse has collected enough blood for the samples, he or she will remove the needle and hold pressure on the area to stop the bleeding.
-The nurse will then put an adhesive bandage over the insertion site in the event you still bleed a bit more.
+Once they’ve collected enough blood for the sample, they will remove the needle and hold pressure on the area to stop the bleeding.
+They’ll then put an adhesive bandage over the insertion site in case you bleed more.

-The blood samples will be sent to a laboratory for testing and analysis.
-Ask your doctor if he or she will follow-up with you regarding your results, or if you should make an appointment to come in and discuss the results.
+Your blood sample will be sent to a laboratory for testing and analysis.
+Ask your doctor if they’ll follow up with you regarding your results, or if you should make an appointment to come in and discuss your results.

 Drawing blood is considered safe.
-However, because veins and arteries vary in size and depth, getting a blood sample is not always simple.
-The healthcare provider who is drawing your blood may have to try several veins in multiple locations on your body before they find one that allows him or her to get enough blood.
+However, because veins and arteries vary in size and depth, getting a blood sample isn’t always simple.
+The healthcare provider who draws your blood may have to try several veins in multiple locations on your body before they find one that allows them to get enough blood.

 Drawing blood also has several other risks.
-These include:
+These include risk of:

-If your PSA levels are elevated, you will likely need additional tests in order to diagnose the reason for the elevated numbers.
-Other possible reasons for a rise in PSA include:
+If your PSA levels are elevated, you’ll likely need additional tests to learn the cause.
+Other than prostate cancer, possible reasons for a rise in PSA include:

 If you have an elevated risk of prostate cancer or your doctor suspects you may have prostate cancer, a PSA test can be used as part of a larger group of tests to detect and diagnose prostate cancer.
 Other tests you may need include: